anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Pledge: Enrollment-Response Processing

-The registrar-agent SHALL send the enroll-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/ser".
+The Registrar-Agent SHALL send the enroll-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/ser".

-The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure is: `application/pkcs7-mime`.
+The Registrar-Agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the Registrar-Agent and the infrastructure is: `application/pkcs7-mime`.
 Note: It only contains the LDevID certificate for the pledge, not the certificate chain.

 Upon reception, the pledge SHALL verify the received LDevID certificate.
-The pledge SHALL generate the enroll status and provide it in the response to the registrar-agent.
+The pledge SHALL generate the enroll status and provide it in the response to the Registrar-Agent.
 If the verification of the LDevID certificate succeeds, the status property SHALL be set to "status": true, otherwise to "status": false